Ursego/TypeScriptCourse/README.md

-# TypeScriptCourse
-Notes created by me while taking a TypeScript programming course
+Notes compiled while I was taking a TypeScript course